Hard work but lots of fun!

 Do you have a Boy's Program?

-Yes, we have approximately fifty boys, and at least two former male
+Yes, we have approximately fifty boys at each session.

 How much gymnastics training will I get?

-classes, plus two one hour optional, open workouts.
-Our gymnasts have the
+40 minute required classes, plus two one hour optional, open workouts.

 What's the class ratio?